jacobgil/pytorch-grad-cam/README.md

 ----------

-# Advanced use cases and tutorials:
+# Adapting for new architectures and tasks

 Methods like GradCAM were designed for and were originally mostly applied on classification models, and specifically CNN classification models.